AUBioInformatics22/MuscularDogstrophy/3_Duplicates.md

 - **[create_figures.R](scripts/create_figures.R):**
   - Generate a bar plot of coverage, including raw, aligned, and marked data.
   - Generate a bar plot of percent duplicates.

-### Discussion:

-This step of the analysis picks up at the end of step 2.
-The output from the alignment script from Step 2 was run through the duplicate script: [3_duplicates.sh](scripts/3_duplicates.sh), which sorted, indexed, and marked duplicates for the BAM files from each of our 4 samples. `samtools depth` was used to determine the overall coverage of the marked BAM files.
-These coverage values were compared to those calculated at previous processing steps (Figure 1).
-The percent of sequences that are duplicates was determined using `samtools flagstat` (Figure 2).
-The plots were generated in `RStudio` using the script: [create_figures.R](scripts/create_figures.R).
-The [dup_metrics.sh](scripts/dup_metrics.sh) script was used to determine the preceding metrics.
-We used Intergrated Genome Viewer (IGV) to visually inspect our sequences.

 ### Figures